Sufficafish/digital-garden/posts/Session Notes/Session 31 - Pidlwick's Return.md

     - the sword hilt
     - the gilded skull
 - [[Arden]] picks up the sword hilt and feels a wave of curiosity and interest.
 He thinks to himself "Are we ready to destroy the darkness?" and feels a wave of elation.
 He asks if he must find a blade and instead a blade of sunlight emits from the handle.
 He asks if the sword has a name, and gets a blank response.
-- we end the session there, planning to short rest at the beginning of next session.
+- we end the session there and level up, planning to short rest at the beginning of next session.